Virginia Traffic Lawyer

 All that is required for a suspended license due to administrative action is a clerk’s notice in response to a defendant meeting one or more of the above conditions.
 Suspended Driver Attorneys are trained to diligently scour an accused’s driving record for adequate grounds for maintaining a DWS conviction.

-As the first three offenses are all Class 1 misdemeanors under state law, the associated penalties are relatively similar.
-For the first two offenses, defendants can be sentenced to up to one year in jail and a $2,500.00 fine.
+As the first three offenses are all Class 1 misdemeanors under state law, the associated penalties for driving on a suspended license are relatively similar.
+For the first two offenses, defendants can be sentenced to up to one year in jail and a $2,500 fine.
 Of course, the license is also typically suspended for the remainder of the previous suspension and a possible additional suspension, not to exceed 90 days in total.
-Upon a suspended driver's third offense, a mandatory ten days in jail is enforced.
+Upon a suspended driver’s third offense, a mandatory 10 days in jail is enforced.

 Driving Without Insurance

 If you are involved in a motor vehicle accident and do not have auto insurance, you are personally financially responsible for any damages or medical expenses.
 The Commonwealth requires that drivers demonstrate financial responsibility through maintaining adequate liability insurance.
 If you are charged with driving without insurance, you face significant legal and financial penalties, including:

 - Suspension of driver’s license, registration, and license plates

 - Points assessed on your driving record by Virginia Department of Motor Vehicles